YottaDB/YDBDoc/ProgGuide/langfeat.rst

 A line of M code consists of the following elements in the following order:

 * An optional label.
 * A line-start delimiter.
 The standard defines the line-start delimiter as a space (<SP>) character.
-In order to enhance routine readability, YottaDB/GT.M extends M by accepting one or more tab (<HT>) characters as line-start delimiters.
+In order to enhance routine readability, YottaDB extends M by accepting one or more tab (<HT>) characters as line-start delimiters.
 * Zero or more level indicators, which are periods (.).
 The level indicators show the level of nesting for argumentless DO commands: the more periods, the deeper the nesting.
 M ignores lines that contain level indicators unless they directly follow an argumentless DO command with a matching level of nesting.
-For more information on the DO command, see Chapter 6: “Commands”.
+For more information on the DO command, see `Chapter 6: “Commands” <https://docs.yottadb.com/ProgrammersGuide/commands.html>`_.
 * Zero or more commands and their arguments.
 M accepts multiple commands on a line.
 The argument(s) of one command are separated from the next command by a command-start delimiter, consisting of one or more spaces (<SP>).
 * A terminating end-of-line, which is a line feed.

 **Labels**

 In addition to labels that follow the rules for M names, M accepts labels consisting only of digits.
 In a label consisting only of digits, leading zeros are considered significant.
 For example, labels 1 and 01 are different.
-Formalists may immediately follow a label.
-A Formalists consists of one or more names enclosed in parentheses ().
-Formalists identify local variables that "receive" passed values in M parameter passing.
-For more information, see “Parameter Passing”.
+Formallists may immediately follow a label.
+A Formallist consists of one or more names enclosed in parentheses ().
+Formallists identify local variables that "receive" passed values in M parameter passing.
+For more information, see `“Parameter Passing” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html#parameter-passing>`_.

-In YottaDB/GT.M, a colon (:) delimiter may be appended to the label, which causes the label to be treated as "local."
+In YottaDB, a colon (:) delimiter may be appended to the label, which causes the label to be treated as "local."
 Within the routine in which they appear, they perform exactly as they would without the trailing colon but they are available only during compilation and inaccessible to other routines and to indirection or XECUTE.
-Because references to local labels preceding their position in a routine produce a LABELUNKNOWN error at run-time, YottaDB/FIS recommends omitting the routinename from labelrefs to a local label.
+Because references to local labels preceding their position in a routine produce a LABELUNKNOWN error at run-time, YottaDB recommends omitting the routinename from labelrefs to a local label.
 Using local labels reduces object size and linking overhead for both all types for dynamic linking except indirection and XECUTE.
 Use of local labels may either improve or impair performance; typically any difference is modest.
 The more likely they are to all be used within the code block at run-time, the more likely an improvement.
 In other words, conditional code paths which prevent all references to local variables appearing in the block may actually impair performance.

 **Comments**

 In addition to commands, a line may also contain a comment that starts with a leading semi-colon (;) delimiter.
 The scope of a comment is the remainder of the line.
 In other words, M ignores anything to the right of the comment delimiter.
 The standard defines the comment delimiter (;) as it would a command, and therefore requires that it always appear after a linestart.
-YottaDB/GT.M extends the standard to permit comments to start at the first character of a line or in an argument position.
+YottaDB extends the standard to permit comments to start at the first character of a line or in an argument position.

 +++++++++++++++++
 Entry References